 A breakdown of the tax fight ahead of us and how we can use tax code to create a fairer economy.

-What can we expect from the Trump administration in terms of tax code?
+What can we expect from the Trump administration in terms of the tax code?

 President Trump is planning to rig the tax code for himself and his historically-wealthy administration.
-This year, he plans to renew the Tax Cuts and Jobs Act (TCJA), a billionaire-friendly tax law from his first term, and provide even more handouts to big corporations and the ultra-wealthy.
+This year, he wants Congress to renew the Tax Cuts and Jobs Act (TCJA), a billionaire-friendly tax law from his first term, and provide even more handouts to big corporations and the ultra-wealthy.

 These policies are expensive; they come at the cost of the rest of us.

-Some lawmakers want to cut critical poverty-fighting programs like Medicaid and food stamps that millions of people rely on.
-President Trump has proposed broad tariffs on all imports, risking price increases on products we use every day.
+Lawmakers have proposed massive cuts to critical poverty-fighting programs like Medicaid and food assistance that millions of people rely on.
+President Trump has also announced sweeping new tariffs that risk pushing up costs for families.

 What happens if Congress renews the Tax Cuts and Job Act?

-The TCJA was a signature piece of legislation for the Trump administration.
-The cuts amounted to an over $1 trillion giveaway for the ultra-wealthy, large corporations, and Big Oil.
-On the other hand, these cuts did little for ordinary families.
+The TCJA was a signature piece of legislation for the first Trump administration.
+The cuts amounted to an over $1 trillion giveaway for the ultra-wealthy, large corporations, and Big Oil that did little for ordinary families.

 Much of the TCJA expires this year, giving Congress the chance to invest in workers and families.
-Instead, lawmakers are proposing trillions of dollars in tax breaks for ultra-rich individuals and corporations that will be paid for by increasing taxes and cutting services for the rest of us.
+Instead, lawmakers are proposing trillions of dollars in tax breaks for ultra-rich individuals and corporations that will be paid for by the rest of us.

 What is Oxfam’s vision for a fairer tax system?